 Other anticonvulsants include acetazolamide, which is useful for most types of seizures although tolerance often develops after three to six months.
 Brivaracetam is licensed as an adjunct for partial-onset serizures with or without secondary generalisation.
 Carbamazepine is first choice for partial and generalised tonic-clonic seizures, but in absence seizures and myoclonus it can exacerbate symptoms.
 Ethosuximide is used for absence seizures.
 Lamotrigine is indicated for partial and generalised tonic-clonic seizures.
 Levetiracetam is indicated as either monotherapy or as an adjunct in the treatment of partial seizures with or without secondary generalisation.
 In contrast to other agents it has a wide therapeutic ratio and a favourable pharmacokinetic profile that makes significant drug interactions unlikely.

 Oxcarbazepine is an analogue of carbamazepine that can be used for partial seizures with or without secondarily generalised tonic-clonic seizures.
-Eslicarbazepine, lacosamide, perampanel, pregabalin, retigabine, topiramate and zonisamide are used as adjunctive therapy in partial seizures with or without secondary generalisation.
+Cenobamate, eslicarbazepine, lacosamide, perampanel, pregabalin, topiramate and zonisamide are used as adjunctive therapy in partial seizures with or without secondary generalisation.
 Topiramate can also be used for seizures associated with Lennox-Gastaut and primary generalised seizures.
 Rufinamide is effective in Lennox-Gastaut syndrome.
 Stiripentol is licensed as an adjunct for refractory generalised tonic-clonic seizures in severe myoclonic epilepsy in infancy (Dravet syndrome).
 Cannabidiol is licensed as an adjunct to clobazam for seizures associated with Lennox-Gastaut syndrome or Dravet syndrome).

 PRESCRIBE BY BRAND